American Anti-Vivisection Society: Publications

 The organization's earliest publication was a magazine created in 1892 entitled the Journal of Zoöphily.
+Mary Frances Lovell was its associate editor.

-The magazine informed its readers of recent vivisection and animal welfare issues, “encouraged readers to support humane education, and informed members about the society’s latest legislative ventures.”
-The publication changed its name a number of times, from The Starry Cross in 1922, the A-V in 1939, and resting finally with AV Magazine some years after that.
-The AAVS has had radio programs, such as “Have You a Dog?” as well as occasional spots and commercials on radio and television.
+The Journal of Zoöphily informed its readers of recent vivisection and animal protectionism issues.
+The magazine published articles about animal intelligence, "hero dogs" and the loyal character of animals.
+It noted that animal cruelty was a sign of the decline of morality in society.
+The publication changed its name a number of times, from The Starry Cross in 1922, The A-V in 1939, and resting finally with AV Magazine some years after that.
+Margaret M. Halvey secretary of the AAVS was managing editor of The A-V for 47 years.
+The AAVS has had radio programs, such as "Have You a Dog?" as well as occasional spots and commercials on radio and television.

 Education

-Animalearn was created in 1990 and is the AAVS’ educational department.
+Animalearn was created in 1990 and is the AAVS' educational department.
 The group intends to illustrate how science and biology can be taught in schools without actually using animals, like with dissection in the classroom.
 Animalearn conducts free workshops with educators nationwide to show how to teach science without the use of animals, as well as trying to incorporate animal-rights, in concept and practice, into the curriculum and educational environment of the school setting.
-The group has created what they call the Science Bank which is a program of “new and innovative life science software and educational products that enable educators and students to learn anatomy, physiology, and psychology lessons without harming animals, themselves, or the Earth.”
+The group has created what they call the Science Bank which is a program of "new and innovative life science software and educational products that enable educators and students to learn anatomy, physiology, and psychology lessons without harming animals, themselves, or the Earth."